Receiptful/receiptful-api-docs/source/includes/_authentication.md

   -H "X-ApiKey: YOUR_API_KEY"
 ```

-Conversio provides three types of Authentication, each with its own use case.
+CM Commerce provides three types of Authentication, each with its own use case.
 These are:

 1. **API Key**: For store owners or someone affiliated with a store owner (typically a developer).
 This is the fastest way to get access to a store's data and actions;
-2. **OAuth**: For Partner Apps that wish to authenticate with their users' accounts in Conversio.
-This gives access to Conversio on behalf of one or more users.
+2. **OAuth**: For Partner Apps that wish to authenticate with their users' accounts in CM Commerce.
+This gives access to CM Commerce on behalf of one or more users.
 3. **HMAC**: For Partner Apps only.
 Used for accessing the Partner App API.

 ## API Key Authentication